In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 While there are many sweets to choose from, here are a few not to miss in Mexico’s capital.

-Over the years, European, particularly Italians, influenced Mexican style ice cream.
-Mexican ice cream has more in common with Italian gelatos than American style ice creams.
+Over the years, Europeans, particularly Italians, influenced Mexican-style ice cream.
+Mexican ice cream has more in common with Italian gelatos than American-style ice creams.

 Be sure to sample and discover the world of Mexican frozen treats at either of the following ice cream stores.